Liposuction: True or False

 False.
 Liposuction is not a remedy for obesity, nor a substitute for a healthy lifestyle.
 In fact, it is important that you give diet and exercise a chance before you consider the procedure.
 Overweight patients should be within 20 pounds of recommended weight.

 Liposuction is ideal for those areas of the body that seem immune to traditional lifestyle approaches.
 For example, a person may exercise regularly and lose weight through a balanced diet and still retain excess fat in the hips or thighs.

 Some types of fat cannot be removed by liposuction.
 In many obese individuals, the abdominal fat that produces the unwanted overhanging belly profile surrounds internal organs.
 Because it is located below the muscle, it is not safe to remove this type of fat.

 Liposuction Improves Skin Imperfections

 Mostly false.
-If skin is already sagging or loose in a particular area, liposuction will not improve its appearance.
+If your skin is already sagging or loose in a particular area, liposuction will not improve its appearance.
 Cellulite and stretch marks are also not likely to improve significantly, although there may be a slight smoothing of the area, depending on the firmness of your skin.

 The elasticity of a patient’s skin is a key factor in how the skin will look after the procedure.
 If skin is elastic and muscle tone is good, the skin will conform well to the new body shape.
-With skin that has been stretched and is less elastic, folds of skin may be apparent after removal of fat.
+With skin that has been stretched and is less elastic, folds of skin may be apparent after the removal of fat.

 A patient with realistic expectations will be pleased by the way the procedure can sculpt the body, restoring the attractive proportions of a fit and balanced profile.